MixedRealityETHZ/Live_Dynamic_Object_Annotation/README.md

 - Evaluation of masked vs. unmasked SLAM

 This repository does not include full third-party codebases for SAM2 and DROID-SLAM.
 Instead, it contains only the files that were modified or added as part of this project.
-The modified files for mask integration in DROID-SLAM can be found in /src/external/DROID-SLAM
+The modified files for mask integration in DROID-SLAM can be found in ``/src/external/DROID-SLAM`` including evaluation scripts and scripts for reconstruction.
+The app for the Unity client can be found in ``/Unity-PassthroughCameraApiSamples/Assets/DynamicObjectMasking_Client``.

 ---